nix-community/haumea/CONTRIBUTING.md

 This doesn't apply to bug fixes.

 - Discuss before opening a pull request, so your work doesn't go to waste.
-  Anything from GitHub issues to Matrix discussions are fine.
+  Anything from GitHub issues to Matrix discussions is fine.
 - Update documentation accordingly.
 Everything in `haumea.lib` should to be documented.
 - Add [tests](tests) when necessary.
   Test your changes with `nix flake check`.
 Make sure new files are added to git.